 MGIMS has installed solar water heaters in all the hostels in order to save energy.
-Solar panels have also been installed in residents' hostels, and also in the KHS peripheral training centres at Anji and Bhidi.
+Solar panels have also been installed in residents' hostels, and in the peripheral training centres at Anji and Bhidi.

-Three canteens.
-The Mahila Mandal is a women-run-canteen serving needs of students
+Three canteens: The Mahila Mandal is a women-run-canteen serving needs of students

-Boys' hostel:One (Jawaharlal Nehru Boys Hostel) - seven blocks with 389 rooms; single seated

-Girls' hostel: One (Jawaharlal Nehru Girls Hostel) - seven blocks;157 undergraduates, 53 interns, 66 postgraduates;Single seated rooms
+There is one Boys' hostel (Jawaharlal Nehru Boys Hostel) with seven blocks with 389 rooms; single-seated.
+There is one Girls' hostel (Jawaharlal Nehru Girls Hostel) with seven blocks;157 undergraduates, 53 interns, 66 postgraduates;Single-seated rooms.
+There is one block each (50 rooms) allotted to interns.
+48 male interns, 53 female interns.
+Also, there is one married PG hostel with 36 rooms.
+Inmates have two rooms with a kitchen and attached toilet.

-Hostel for interns: One block each (50 rooms) allotted to interns.
-48 male interns, 53 female interns facility is properly designed with underground sewage drainage line, chambers, septic tanks, soakage pits followed by Sewage Treatment Plant.
+Sewage Treatment Plant: Sewage water collection and disposal facility is properly designed with underground sewage drainage line, chambers, septic soakage pits followed by Sewage Treatment Plant.
 After the proper treatment sewage water is used for agriculture purpose.
-Physical and Chemical analysis of treated water is analyzed on a regular basis.
+Physical and Chemical analysis of treated water is doneon a regular basis.